Skip to main content

 • Dedicated setting to configure remote access to the installed system (SSH, Cockpit, etc.)

-• Web-based graphical user interface: enhancements in the management of file systems including labels, formatting and mounting options, etc.
+• Enhancements in the management of file systems including labels, formatting and mounting options, etc.

 Mid term plans (summer 2026)